zberkom/syllabus/2014/lesson_01/README.md

 1. **Fork** this repository.
 2. **Clone** your forked repository down to your Nitrous.io box.
 3. Start a **new branch** for your changes on your nitrous box.
-4. Add your name to the list of students in `/2014/ROSTER.md`, and commit your changes.
+4. Add your name to the list of students in `/2014/ROSTER.md`.
+5. Create a file named `bash_explained.md` in this `lesson_01` directory.
+6. Inside that file, explain what the following bash commands do:
+    - `cd`
+    - `ls`
+    - `mkdir`
+    - `touch`
+7. Commit your changes.
-5. Push your branch to Github.
+8. Push your branch to Github.
-6. Open a pull request back to this repository.
+9. Open a pull request back to this repository.
-7. Add a remote called `upstream` to your repo on Nitrous, pointing back to the original original repository.
+10. Add a remote called `upstream` to your repo on Nitrous, pointing back to the original original repository.
 This will allow you to pull in fresh assignments using `git fetch upstream`.

 Please ask any questions you have about this assignment in the forum.
 Especially